Coding-Polaris/collidr/DEVELOPMENT.md

 Time to reorganize:

-1. Clear the git working directory;
+1. Clear the git working directory, and proceed on further problems with individual branches;
 2. Solve the existing broken tests;
 3. Cover ActivityItem with tests.
 4. Proceed, but not without fully committing to a plan for the next phases, with an endpoint in sight.